MLo7Ghinsan/Hed_Writer/README.md

 	- Note: this box is just the name of the flag, it will not be put in the note for usage

 4. Enter phoneme name/category
-	- Note: you can put it as anything, can be the same or different from the phoneme syllable
+	- Note: you can put it as anything, preferably the type of phoneme
 	- Note: this box is just the name of the phoneme, it will not be put in the note for usage

 6. Enter flag syllable(s)